wareya/fft/readme.md

 (in_real[], in_imag[], size)

-* moves all data to positive-frequency bins. yes, FFTs have negative frequencies for some reason. they're used to retain correlation data for complex inputs. for real inputs, the negative frequencies just mirror the positive ones and sap half their amplitude, therefore this function.
+* moves all data to positive-frequency bins. yes, FFTs have negative frequencies for some reason. they're used to retain correlation data for complex inputs. for real inputs, the negative frequencies just mirror the positive ones and sap half their amplitude, therefore this function. for an explanation of what negative frequencies mean, see http://dsp.stackexchange.com/questions/431/what-is-the-physical-significance-of-negative-frequencies .

 ## unsanitize_fft